 Here are my recommendations for purifying the water you store for drinking and cooking.

-I prefer the black ceramic filters because they filter and purify more.
+I prefer black ceramic filters because they filter and purify large quantities.
 I quote from their website:

 - Includes: Stainless Steel Spigot for Berkey System